5l1v3r1/Research-3/README.md

 Tools and scripts to use while hunting bugs and potential vulnerabilities

 ### FindAutoElevatedApplications.py
-Scan the given directory for auto elevated applications Use the results to create a process with the create or runas verb.
+Scan the given directory for auto elevated applications.
+Pass parameter "runas" or "create" to use the results to create a process with the create or runas verb.

 ##### Usage:
 ```